 This process has reached the highest levels of government, including the Presidency of the United States.
 According to the U.S. General Services Administration (GSA), President Clinton signed Executive Order (EO) 12898, known as the Federal Actions to Address Environmental Justice in Minority and Low-Income Populations, to address the conditions of minority and poor populations while naming agencies in charge of enforcement and of these policies.
 If you are trying to file an environmental justice case, you can look to these agencies for assistance in understanding the law and developing your case.

 There are already many laws that govern how organizations and companies are required to protect the environment.
-There also laws that are designed to protect people from discrimination and specific policies that create environmental injustices throughout society.
+There are also laws that are designed to protect people from discrimination and specific policies that create environmental injustices throughout society.
 Many of these organizations are government agencies on the federal and state level.

 These include organizations like the EPA, whose primary job is to protect the environment and protect people from environment-related problems.
 If you need assistance understanding or creating an environmental justice case, you can turn to these agencies for guidance on the legal structures that are in place to promote environmental justice.